-All students enrolled in Surgical Technology, Diagnostic Medical Sonography, Physical Therapist Assistant and Occupational Therapy Assistant programs are required to complete and submit the CBD College Physical Examination Form, duly completed by a physician, before starting a clinical experience at their clinic/facility.
+All students enrolled in Surgical Technology, Diagnostic Medical Sonography, Magnetic Resonance Imaging, Physical Therapist Assistant and Occupational Therapy Assistant programs are required to complete and submit the CBD College Physical Examination Form, duly completed by a physician, before starting a clinical experience at their clinic/facility.
 The physician will examine the student and determine whether he/she holds the capability to perform the expected tasks related to the program of study.
 This form must be completed by the midterm of the module directly preceding the clinical rotation/externship.
 An incomplete form will prevent the student from progressing to the Clinical Education portion of the program and may eliminate them from the program.
+Students enrolled in Dental Assistant program are required to provide a proof of Hepatitis B immunization/vaccination only.

-These records will be kept in a student's file in the locked cabinets of the clinical or program coordinator.
+These records will be kept in a student's file in the locked cabinets of the Clinical or Program Coordinator.